 I met Ballz last August while riding around Brattleboro VT.
 Afterward, I was welcomed back to Nutmeg Country for pizza, more group rides, and tour guiding.
 While there I spent the night in Ballz and Troy’s Garage, also known as the Nutmeg Country Historical Preservation Society Of Alt Cycling, or something along those lines.
 No, really, they had it all: everything from prototype Crust Leather Handlebars to prototype Nor’Easters.
 So, seeing a one-of-a-kind J.P.
 Weigle wasn’t out of the ordinary, but I didn’t quite grasp what I was looking at.

-Continuing our sporadic coverage of a few vintage gems uncovered at the Pro’s Closet during a recent visit is this rare J.P.
+Continuing our sporadic coverage of our Vintage Bicycles feature is this rare J.P.
 Weigle Ice Cycle.
 Due to the nature of this creation, I reached out to Peter Weigle himself to see if he could fill the readers of the Radavist in on this stunning bike.
 Check out Peter’s story below accompanied by a plethora of photos…

 Each year I like to look at our content in its entirety and reflect back on bikes that took you, the readers of this website, by storm.
 Back in the mid to late 2000’s it was all fixed gears, then came the gravel bikes, the tourers, the MTBs, and the kooky, eccentric builds you’ve come to enjoy checking out in full-res detail.
 We’ve got some incredibly talented individuals contributing to this site and their hard work is something I cannot express my gratitude for enough.
 Going back through the 2020 content here at the Radavist, I am amazed at what we were able to accomplish all things considered.